kibitan/pgmasking/README.md

       not-date: !!str 2002-04-28
     ```

     *NOTE: pgMasKING doesn't check actual schema's type from the dump.
-If you put incompatible value it will cause an error during restoring to the database.*
+If you put incompatible value, it will cause an error during restoring to the database.*

 1. Dump database with anonymizing

-    TBC
+    (TBC)
+    pgMasKING works (or doesn't) with `pg_dump --column-inserts`. possible to combine with `--rows-per-insert=n` (version 12~) option.

     ```bash
-      pg_dump DATABASE_NAME | pgmasking > anonymized_dump.sql
+      pg_dump DATABASE_NAME --column-inserts --rows-per-insert=100 | pgmasking > anonymized_dump.sql
     ```

 1. Restore from the anonymized dump file

-    TBC

     ```bash
       psql ANONYMIZED_DATABASE_NAME < anonymized_dump.sql